Introduction

 Theological Analysis

-Reading from the Margins
+Reading from the Margins: Social Location and Interpretation

-The Canaanite conquest narratives (Joshua 1–12) provide a test case.
+The Canaanite conquest narratives (Joshua 1–12) provide a more troubling test case.
 For European settlers in the Americas, these narratives provided a template for understanding their own colonization as divinely sanctioned.
+John Winthrop, governor of Massachusetts Bay Colony, explicitly compared the Puritan settlement to Israel's conquest of Canaan, viewing Native Americans as the new Canaanites whose land God had given to his chosen people.
 For indigenous peoples, the same narratives raise agonizing questions about divine violence and the dispossession of native populations.
-Postcolonial interpretation does not resolve these tensions but insists that they be acknowledged and engaged.

 Conclusion